Challenges for $\Lambda$CDM: An update: Hubble tension

-The baryon-to-photon ratio, and thus $c_s$ in Eq. (\ref{csdef}), is tightly constrained by CMB fluctuations and BBN \cite{Ade:2015rim}.
+The baryon-to-photon ratio, and thus $c_s$ in Eq. (\ref{csdef}), is tightly constrained by CMB fluctuations and BBN \citep{Ade:2015rim}.
 As a consequence a EDE phase before and around the recombination epoch would increase $H(z)$ and thus decrease the scale of the sound horizon $r_s$ in Eq. (\ref{rsededef}).
 In the context of the degeneracy $H_0 r_s$ shown in Eq. (\ref{thetas}) this decrease of $r_s$ leads to an increased value of $H_0$ for a fixed measured value of $\theta_s$.

 An EDE model can be implemented by several functional forms of scalar field which contribute to the cosmic energy shortly before matter-radiation equality.
-Possible functional forms of scalar field are the axion-like potential (higher-order periodic potential) inspired by string axiverse scenarios for dark energy \cite{Marsh:2011gr,Marsh:2015xka,Kamionkowski:2014zda,Karwal:2016vyq,Poulin:2018dzj}, the power-law potential \cite{Agrawal:2019lmo}, the acoustic dark energy \cite{Lin:2019qug,Lin:2020jcb,Yin:2020dwl}, the $\alpha$-attractor-like potential \cite{Braglia:2020bym} and others.
+Possible functional forms of scalar field are the axion-like potential (higher-order periodic potential) inspired by string axiverse scenarios for dark energy \citep{Marsh:2011gr,Marsh:2015xka,Kamionkowski:2014zda,Karwal:2016vyq,Poulin:2018dzj}, the single axion-like particle potential consisting of two cosine functions which unifies the inflaton and DM while reheating the universe \citep{Daido:2017wwb,Daido:2017tbr}, the power-law potential \citep{Agrawal:2019lmo}, the acoustic dark energy \citep{Lin:2019qug,Lin:2020jcb,Yin:2020dwl}, the $\alpha$-attractor-like potential \citep{Braglia:2020bym} and others.

-Ref. \cite{Poulin:2018cxd} considers two physical models.
+\citet{Poulin:2018cxd} consider two physical models.
 One that involves an oscillating scalar field and another with a slowly-rolling scalar field.
-In the case of the first model of the proposal of Ref. \cite{Poulin:2018cxd}, the potential of the scalar field $\phi$ is a generalization of the axion potential of the form \be V(\phi)=m^2f^2\left(1-cos(\phi/f)\right)^n \ee where $m$ is the field mass (for ultralight scalar field $m\sim 10^{-28}$ $eV$) and $f$ is a decay constant.
+In the case of the first model of the proposal of \citet{Poulin:2018cxd}, the potential of the scalar field $\phi$ is a generalization of the axion potential of the form \be V(\phi)=m^2f^2\left(1-cos(\phi/f)\right)^n \ee where $m$ is the field mass (for ultralight scalar field $m\sim 10^{-28}$ $eV$) and $f$ is a decay constant.

 Consider the time evolution of the EDE scalar field which may be written as \be \ddot{\phi}+3H\dot{\phi}+V'(\phi)=0 \ee where the dot and the prime denote the derivatives with respect to cosmic time $t$ and field $\phi$ respectively.